Ricky's Tacos: Plot

 After transferring into the "red reality", Britten speaks to Captain Tricia Harper (Laura Innes) about the storage unit, however she wants him to work on cases that have not been closed.
 Efrem Vega (Wilmer Valderrama) and Britten investigate at a hotel site that was being cleared for new construction.
 The workers found a man buried in the foundation.
 Banks shows them the site and the corpse, which has a fractured skull.
 Banks has managed to identify the victim as Pablo Cabrera.
 Britten speaks to his brother Jose (Lombardo Boyar), and notices a tattoo of the college logo of Tioga College in the other reality, on Jose's arm.
 Back in the "green reality", Britten goes to the impound lot and finds the parking pass with the tiger logo.
 At the station, he tells Bird that it was stamped two days ago and Sabrina drove 300 miles there and back without telling anyone.
-Britten decides to drive to San Diego, and at the college, Michael goes the room of the ex, Chris Chapman (Chris Brochu) to break the news, and Chapman noted that Sabrina had diary with she kept all personal information.
+Britten decides to drive to San Diego, and at the college, Michael goes the room of the ex, Chris Chapman (Chris Brochu) to break the news, and Chapman noted that Sabrina had a diary where she kept all personal informations.
 Britten and Bird observe that she had a pregnancy to hide.
 In the "red reality", Michael drives back to Westfield Distribution and discovers that the doors are locked to look for more evidence, unaware that Detective Ed Hawkins (Kevin Weisman) is watching him.
 Hawkins notifies Captain Carl Kessel (Mark Harelik), and Kessel phones Harper to speak about it.
 Vega and Britten track down one of the foremen from three months ago, but does not recognize Pablo.